 Once you reach your destination, it might take your dog a while to feel completely at home in the new apartment or house.
 Be patient and loving while your dog acquaints themselves with their surroundings.
 You should especially watch out for leg-lifting and squatting for the first week or two since even well-trained dogs tend to mark unfamiliar territory.

 I recommend taking your dog to the new place before the move so they can sniff around the yard and the different rooms.
 This will help the space feel less strange when it’s time to live there.
 I understand that this might be unfeasible for some moves, especially long-distance moves, but it makes a big difference if you can swing it.
+To help make the new space comfortable for your dog you’ve got to consider making the space more familiar for the dog.
+And even after the big move, you may want to wait a while until you unpack everything, especially if your dog isn’t well-trained.
+If necessary, you could take advantage of storage units to put the vast majority of your stuff just while your dog gets used to the space.

 After you’ve moved in, your dog is going to want to patrol the space.
 Before letting them explore on their own, put your dog on a leash, but let them lead the way even if they want to wander aimlessly.
 This setup will allow your dog to safely investigate every nook and cranny, and it will let you watch out for common backyard hazards that your dog might run into, such as toxic mushrooms.